Space Race: Soviet secrecy and obfuscation

-United States planning
+US concerns and strategy

 Initially, President Eisenhower was worried that a satellite passing above a nation at over 100 km might be seen as violating that nation's airspace.
 He was concerned that the Soviet Union would accuse the Americans of an illegal overflight, thereby scoring a propaganda victory at his expense.
 Eisenhower and his advisors were of the opinion that a nation's airspace sovereignty did not extend past the Kármán line, and they used the 1957–58 International Geophysical Year launches to establish this principle in international law.
 Eisenhower also feared that he might cause an international incident and be called a "warmonger" if he were to use military missiles as launchers.
 Therefore, he selected the untried Naval Research Laboratory's Vanguard rocket, which was a research-only rocket.
 This meant that von Braun's team was not allowed to put a satellite into orbit with their Jupiter-C rocket, because of its intended use as a future military vehicle.
 On September 20, 1956, von Braun and his team did launch a Jupiter-C that was capable of putting a satellite into orbit, but the launch was used only as a suborbital test of reentry vehicle technology.